Last updated September 28, 2020

 Unlike the Kentucky Derby, which can be bet on at various times during the winter and spring leading up to the race in the form of the Kentucky Derby Future Wager (KDFW), pari-mutuel betting on the Preakness is restricted to just two days.

-The first opportunity to wager on the Preakness is on the Black-Eyed Susan Day program at Pimlico.
-The day before the Preakness, it is Pimlico’s second biggest day from an attendance and handle perspective.
+Traditionally, the first opportunity to wager on the Preakness is on the Black-Eyed Susan Day program at Pimlico.
+The day prior to the Preakness is Pimlico’s second biggest day of betting due to attendance and thus a handle perspective.

 Preakness Day starts early, with a first post of 10:30 a.m.
 (ET) the norm in recent years.